imapp-pl/gas-cost-estimator/docs/gas-cost-estimator.md

   - flow control OPCODEs (`JUMP` and `JUMPI`) are currently grossly overpriced
   - cost of the exponent argument in `EXP` is currently grossly overpriced

-Note, that the above statements should always be understood relatively to the cost of the pivot OPCODE.
+Note, that the above statements should always be understood relative to the cost of the pivot OPCODE.

 The entire alternative gas cost schedule resulting from our estimates is given in [Appendix B: EVM OPCODEs and their Gas cost estimates](#Appendix-B:-EVM-OPCODEs-and-their-Gas-cost-estimates).